Tomorrow's

 greater than the yield for Southern pine trees,

-While the flowering can last 3 to 4 weeks, or more, per plant, each
+flower earlier than others.
+Generally, the flowering will last 3 to 4 weeks, or more, per plant,

 of the stalk's dry weight.
 The refined bast fibers measure 2.6mm and are